zlpdss/indexZ/README.md

 # Purchase

-You can choose from a standard key (8 months), a premium key (16 months), and a lifetime key from [Our webstore](https://indexz.mysellix.io).
+You can choose from a standard key (8 months), a premium key (16 months), and a lifetime key from [our webstore](https://indexz.mysellix.io).

 # Download